 Moving Your CDL to SC

 You must turn in your out-of-state CDL before receiving a CDL from this state.
-You must be 21 to drive outside of SC.
+You must be 21 to drive outside of this state.

-- Submit proof of liability insurance from a company licensed to do business in this state
+- Provide the name of your liability insurance company licensed to do business in SC.

 If you have a hazmat endorsement (H), you must pass the hazmat knowledge test and complete a check with the Transportation Security Administration.